L0u1sss/TokTickIT/docs/lab-02/tests.md

 ## 7. Known Limitations and Deferred Tests

 - **Authentication and login security are intentionally excluded.** Planned requester-context tests cover only the simulated context carried by `x-requester-id`; they do not cover passwords, sessions, tokens, identity-provider integration, CSRF, or account recovery.
+- **Ticket navigation is deferred beyond Issue #14, not beyond Lab 2.** This requester-context increment intentionally renders only the TokTickIT identity, read-only current Requester, and **Change Requester** in the application header.
+The labsheet-required **Create Ticket**, **My Tickets**, active-page indication, and responsive navigation must be implemented and tested with the later Ticket-screen increments before Lab 2 can be declared complete; PR #22 must not claim that final application navigation is already delivered.
 - **IT Staff workflows are intentionally excluded.** Assignment, staff queues, prioritization, status transitions beyond initial `New`, internal notes, and staff authorization are deferred.
 - **Public comments and status progression beyond `New` are out of Lab 2 scope.** No tests should imply those features exist.
 - **Browser automation is planned but not installed in the current repository.** `RV-01`–`RV-03` and every `E2E-*` row remain `Not run`. `RV-04` has local screenshot/checklist evidence only; its automated Playwright run remains pending until the dependency, configuration, browser binaries, and package script are reviewed and added.